Try These Two Simple Exercises To Improve Your Core

 Most of us know the diaphragm is a big muscle involved in breathing, but fewer realise its central role in health, stability, and fitness.

 It is connected to the psoas (the large muscles that run down the base of the spine and link it to the inner head of the hip) and quadratus lumborum (which also run down the lower part of the spine and link it to the pelvic bone) line the bottom half of the rib cage.
 It also helps support the heart and acts in the same layer as the transverse abdominals – large muscles which run down the side of the body.

 It also plays a huge role in regulating the sympathetic and parasympathetic nervous systems (shallow breathing excites the system, deep diaphragmatic breathing relaxes and calms the whole body).
 Despite these central role roles, training the diaphragm is widely ignored outside of rare yoga techniques and progressive vocal training.

-Try these two self massage stretches to help loosen the area up so it can work better.
+Try these two self-massage stretches to help loosen the area up so it can work better.

-Not only will you be getting to the core of your core workout, you might even be able to hit those high-notes, too.
+Not only will you be getting to the core of your core workout, you might even be able to hit those high notes, too.